Gambling Addiction, The Hidden Addiction of our Time

 People with a gambling problem are 15 times more likely to take their own life.
 26% of adult/adolescent compulsive gamblers have also attempted suicide.

-Compulsive gamblers report changes in their motivation for gambling.
+Over time, compulsive gamblers report changes in their motivation for gambling.
 Initially, it is about winning and the thrill that goes with the high.
 Over time, the greater importance shifts to increasing emphasis on the PROCESS of gambling.
 There comes a stage in the gambling process where it isn’t the money, it’s the buzz.
 The number is irrelevant.
-In the old days where you had the physical bookies and they closed at 6 that was that, now through smartphones gambling can be done 24/7.
+In the old days when you had the physical bookies and they closed at 6 that was that, now through smartphones gambling can be done 24/7.